FAQs: Basel Institute on Governance

 Who are the people behind the Basel Institute on Governance?

-The Basel Institute was founded in 2003 by Mark Pieth, Professor of Criminal Law at the University of Basel and a prominent international anti-corruption expert.
+The Basel Institute was founded in 2003 by Mark Pieth, Professor Emeritus at the University of Basel and a prominent international anti-corruption expert.

 Prof. Mark Pieth is best known for his key role in establishing the OECD Anti-Bribery Convention and initiating some of the world’s leading private-sector initiatives against corruption, such as the Wolfsberg Group and the World Economic Forum Partnering against Corruption Initiative.